hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/utility-components/material-card.md

 </DocsDemo>
 </div>

-The second scenario is where the `borderColorProp` is not one of the <LinkTo @route="docs.styles.theme-colors">defined theme colours"</LinkTo>, but it is handled by the theme color string defaults in `config/environment.js`.
+The second scenario is where the `borderColorProp` is not one of the <LinkTo class="docs-md__a" @route="docs.styles.theme-colors">defined theme colours"</LinkTo>, but it is handled by the theme color string defaults in `config/environment.js`.

 <div class="ember-skeleton-styles">
 <DocsDemo class="body-text" as |demo|>